What To Expect During The Divorce Process

 • Understanding the laws in your state.
 Divorce and separation laws vary from state to state, so it’s probably important to understand that the legal proceedings of the divorce process will likely need to align with what your state allows and requires.

-• Deciding if you need to hire an attorney and looking into whether you might resolve the divorce without one and a trial.
-You might, for example, be able to come to terms with your spouse with the help of a mediator.
+• Deciding if you need to hire an attorney, such as a family law attorney, and looking into whether you might resolve the divorce without one and a trial.
+You might, for example, be able to come to terms with your spouse with the help of a mediator or through an uncontested divorce.
 A judge will still need to declare the mediated agreement to be final, in most cases.
 Divorce-related matters you might need to consider are alimony or spousal support, division of property and debt, and child custody if you have children under 18.

-• Preparing for a parenting agreement if you have children who are under 18.
+• Preparing for a parenting agreement if you have children who are under 18, such as child support or shared custody.

 • Taking steps to separate other aspects of your lives, such as bank accounts, insurance policies, passwords, and more.